CYBAVO/android_wallet_sdk_sample/docs/sdk_guideline.md

 }
 ```

-- Once you SignedIn, you should get the current `UserState` to check the variable `setPin`.
+- Once you signed in, you should get the current `UserState` to check the variable `setPin`.

   `if (setPin == false)` ➡️ go to **_Setup PIN Code_** in the next section